Top 10 Lists

 Tip 5: Connections count.
 But use them carefully and don’t impose on anyone.
 Always ask.
 Never assume.
 Does Aunt Betty work in catering?
 Ask if she can find a good caterer.
 If a wedding or family reunion is in a major U.S. metropolitan area such as Seattle, Washington, D.C. or Chicago and Uncle Fred’s best friend can score a deal in baseball tickets, ask Fred if block of seats are possible to get.

 Tip 6: Tap the creativity of your family.
 You’d be surprised what talents lay dormant in your family’s gene pool.
-Get help on projects or tasks where others have expertise such as building an up-to-date family contact list (for Excel or database wizards), designing a family Web site (for the graphically-inclined), organizing entertainment for an evening (use a family musician, perhaps), negotiating the best rate at hotels (think sales skills), chefs in the family can provide a "guest meal" one night (mmm… Uncle Bob's barbequed Asian salmon special), and so forth.
+Get help on projects or tasks where others have expertise such as building an up-to-date family contact list, designing a family Web site (for the graphically-inclined), organizing entertainment for an evening (use a family musician, perhaps), negotiating the best rate at hotels (think sales skills), chefs in the family can provide a "guest meal" one night (mmm… Uncle Bob's barbequed Asian salmon special), and so forth.

 Tip 7: Avoid getting spammed.
 To avoid getting "cc'd" on every email communiqué, encourage the volunteers to make decisions on their own with the group and communicate that you just need to know the final details of their particular task(s).
 If they have problems/questions along the way, they can contact you.
 But giving them authority saves you time and gently ensures they’re held accountable, increasing chances they’ll complete the task(s).